 - Shadow IT policy: Establish clear policies to manage shadow IT and enforce them consistently.
 These policies should spell out the expected process for procuring and using technology within the company.
 In addition, the policies should make it clear that unauthorized applications are not permitted.

 - Transparency: Create a culture of transparency and openness.
 Make sure employees know that it's okay to ask for help and that there are no wrong questions.
-Promote a sense of ownership over company data and make sure employees understand the risks associated with unauthorized technology use.
+Promote a sense of ownership over company data and make sure employees understand the security risks associated with unauthorized technology use.

 - Provide enough tools: Establish which tools most or certain employees need so badly and find a way to provide them or convince them to try alternatives that are already approved by the company.